Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 In constrictive pericarditis, inspiratory tricuspid flow velocity increases more than it normally does, but it does not do so in restrictive cardiomyopathy.

 Determining tissue velocities at the mitral annulus may be helpful when excessively high left atrial pressure blunts respiratory variation in transvalvular velocities.
 Mitral annular velocities (especially at the septal location) increase in constrictive pericarditis; they decrease in restrictive cardiomyopathy.

-Respiration-related ventricular septal shift, preserved or increased medial annular velocity, and hepatic vein expiratory diastolic reversals collectively are referred to as the Mayo criteria, but each factor is independently associated with constrictive pericarditis (1 Diagnosis reference Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more ).
+Respiration-related ventricular septal shift, preserved or increased medial annular velocity, and hepatic vein expiratory diastolic flow reversal collectively are referred to as the Mayo criteria, but each factor is independently associated with constrictive pericarditis (1 Diagnosis reference Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more ).

 Cardiac catheterization Cardiac Catheterization Cardiac catheterization is the passage of a catheter through peripheral arteries or veins into cardiac chambers, the pulmonary artery, and coronary arteries and veins.
 Cardiac catheterization... read more , right and left sided, is done if clinical and echocardiographic findings suggest constrictive pericarditis.
 Cardiac catheterization helps confirm and quantify the abnormal hemodynamics that define constrictive pericarditis:

 Mean pulmonary artery occlusion pressure (pulmonary capillary wedge pressure), pulmonary artery diastolic pressure, right ventricular end-diastolic pressure, and mean right atrial pressure are roughly equal, all at about 10 to 30 mm Hg.